chronchi/chronchi.github.io/about.md

 in São Carlos, studying under the supervision of [Dr. Marcio Gameiro](http://www.icmc.usp.br/pessoas/gameiro/).

 Previously I have been at Universidade Federal do Paraná, in Curitiba - Brazil.
-During my undergraduate studies I was a exchange student at Bonn University for one year.
+During my undergraduate studies I was an exchange student at Bonn University for one year.